zzgallo/Xip/README.md

 - Responsivness on ultrawides is incorrect.
 UI elements will be sized incorrectly.
 - Device Mananger opens the local machines devices instead of targeted machine.

-<h1>ℹ️Additional Information</h1>

-Xip is still in **heavy** development and is being worked on quite frequently.
-This has been a learning and hobby project for myself, and I do appreciate all feedback.

 <h1>Installation</h1>

 You can find the initial pre-release v0.1.0-alpha under the releases section in the repo.
 Alternatively, you can find the .exe in `src-tauri/target/release`.
 A unistaller is also included.

+<h1>ℹ️Additional Information</h1>

+> [NOTE]
+>Xip is still in **heavy** development and is being worked on quite frequently.
+This has been a learning and hobby project for myself, and I do appreciate all feedback.
+Expect some errors and inefficiencies.

+> [!IMPORTANT]
+>Some functions require remote powershell and the program needs to be ran as administrator, it currently does not auto auth via windows credentials.